Who we are

 Of course, Uwe had had many duties already.
 Most time in a week he worked for Siemens to earn a living before he retired.
 “And I was working hard to gain some honour working for Munich’s gay community centre Sub, too”, he says jokingly.
 Uwe is a volunteer.
 Both jobs are fun for him and give his life a meaning.
 Uwe is a big lover of human beings.
 He supports people and gives advice if they might feel they need it.
-After having given company to his husband Wieland for KyivPride 2013, he now is part of Munich Kyiv Queer.
-Currently, he’s developing volunteer trainings for Kyiv’s LGBT-community every year and visits OdesaPride nearly every year.
-He is one of Munich Kyiv Queer’s speakers.
+After having given company to his husband for KyivPride 2013, he now is part of Munich Kyiv Queer.
+Currently, he’s developing volunteer trainings for Kyiv’s LGBTIQ*-community.
+He’s also a coach for Munich Kyiv Queer’s team itself.

 “Visiting Kyiv made me think about Human Rights.
 I am convinced that our world can improve as a whole when only two human beings start caring for each other.
 In Kyiv, I learned that this has always to be accompanied by a strong political commitment.“